AzimNahin/SQL-Layoffs-Data-Cleaning-And-Analysis/README.md

 ### 3. 🧽 Standardize Text Fields
 - Company names were trimmed to remove extra whitespace.
 - Industry labels were standardized (e.g., all variations of "Crypto" were unified under one label).
-- Country names were made consistent by resolving variations (e.g., "United States of America" was replaced with "United States").
+- Country names were made consistent by resolving variations (e.g., "United States." was replaced with "United States").

 ### 4. 🗓️ Fix Date Format
 - The date field was converted from text to a proper date format to enable time-based analysis.